FejixGUI/fejix/README.md

 # Fejix

-**Fejix** is a cross-platform **GUI base** library
+Fejix is a cross-platform GUI base library
-— it wraps system APIs (Windows API, Wayland, X11, Cocoa, etc.) to provide access to low-level GUI features like window management, input handling, system notifications, clipboard, notifier icons etc., which are useful for building UI frameworks, game engines or other tools.
+— it wraps system GUI APIs (Windows API, Wayland, X11, Cocoa, etc.) required to build UI frameworks, game engines or other tools.

-Fejix is designed to be a complete GUI system abstraction, resusable by all kinds of cross-platform application, yet simple enough to port, extend or even completely reimplement.
+Fejix is designed to be a complete GUI system abstraction, resusable by all kinds of cross-platform applications, yet simple enough to extend, port or even completely reimplement.

+Written in C99.

 **Features:**

-- **Versatility**
+- **Full range of GUI capabilities**: window management, input handling, system notifications, clipboard, notifier icons, etc.

-    - Fejix has an extensible system of modules that allows it to support as many useful system features as possible.
+    We would be happy to support as much useful features as reasonably possible.
-        You want a nice shiny system API related to GUI?
-Suggest it to us!

-- **Compatibility**
+- **Compatibility**:

-    - It is possible to port existing projects to Fejix thanks to supplementary modules that implement legacy and not-so-cross-platform features.
-        The goal is to allow other libraries like SDL or Qt to gradually migrate to Fejix.
+    we implement some legacy or platform-specific features to allow existing projects (think SDL or Qt) to potencially migrate to Fejix without breaking their code (too much).

-- **Portability**

-    - Written in C99
-    - All core modules are designed to be minimal, generic and platform-agnostic
-    - Adding backends is simple because backends are completely independent chunks of code (with the exception of build scripts and some common utils)
-    - Adding backends is **extremely** simple because virtually every function is optional, which requires all programs/toolkits to handle initialisation errors correctly, but this only makes them more portable themselves.
+- **Portable backend system**: backends implement the Fejix API directly, but (almost) every function is optional.
+    For unimplemented functions Fejix provides a default no-op fallback.
+    This makes it extrenely simple to add new backends as all you need is to create a file and add it in CMake files.
+No complicated initialisation logic or dynamic object-oriented magic.

 > This project is in its earliest development stage.
 >